TheresaLui/SelfHelpContent_v2/articles/microsoft.datalakeanalytics/datalakeanalytics-adjust-quota-limits.md

 ## **Recommended Steps**

-1. There are two types of common Azure Data Lake quota requests.
-Increasing the number of Azure Data Lake Analytics accounts, or increasing the number of concurrent AUs or concurrent jobs
+1. There are two types of common Azure Data Lake quota requests: increasing the number of Azure Data Lake Analytics accounts, or increasing the number of concurrent AUs or concurrent jobs
 2. The default values for new Azure Data Lake accounts are 5 accounts, up to 250 AUs for each job and 20 concurrent jobs
 3. If you want to lower these values, you can in the ADLA portal blade without creating a support incident
 4. If you want to increase these values, please continue creating the support request